Your Ultimate Residential HVAC Checklist

 Check your duct sealing

 According to Energy Star, between 20 and 30% of the air moving through the duct system of a typical home is lost due to cracks, leaks, and poor connections.
-If you are experiencing any of the following issues, your home probably has a ductwork problem.
+This might also include errors in the flue system or cabinet – so if you are experiencing any of the following issues, your home probably has a ductwork problem.

 • Excessively high utility bills during the winter and summer